|Available for||User roles||Super Admins, Admins, Team Members, Limited Team Members|

 If you select Archive from the dropdown menu, we’ll display a list of archive reasons and a list of stages underneath.
 This gives you the option to further filter down your archived candidates by archive reason and/or the last stage they reached.
 Below, for example, we filter our search results by those candidates who have been archived as 'Future Hire' and made it to the 'New lead' stage:

-Origin: Filter by the candidate origin in Lever.
+Origin: Filter by the opportunity's origin in Lever.

 Tags: Filter by tags on the candidate profile.